 closeup of cranberry muffins in a white small plate

-If you have leftover cranberries after making these muffins, use them to whip up my incredible Cranberry Orange Scones, Easy Cranberry Oatmeal, Maple Roasted Cranberry Oatmeal or these awesome Low-Carb Cranberry Thumbprint Cookies!
+If you have leftover cranberries after making these muffins, use them to whip up my incredible Cranberry Orange Scones, Easy Cranberry Oatmeal, Maple Roasted Cranberry Oatmeal or these awesome Cranberry Thumbprint Cookies!

 Fresh cranberries also freeze really well.
 If you can’t get to them right away, place them in a Ziploc bag and freeze for 8-12 months.